rkronberg/hugo-website/content/about.md

 # Publications

-A full list of Rasmus' publications can be found on the [publications](/publications) page.
+A full list of my publications can be found on the [publications](/publications) page.